 She is now back in Boston with her family, where she is currently an MFA candidate at the Solstice MFA program at Pine Manor College.
 Along with her writing and studying, she works at the Community Music Center of Boston to promote its programs and mission.
 She also volunteers at her daughter’s public school and uses her digital skills to help progressive women win elections.
 She has too many plants and a weakness for regency romances, horror stories, and disease ecology.
 She also has a tuxedo cat named Lizzie.

-Her chapbook manuscript, Split Map, won the Dare to Speak Chapbook Contest and will be published by Minerva Rising Press in 2019.
+Her chapbook manuscript, Split Map, won the Dare to Speak Chapbook Contest and was published by Minerva Rising Press in Spring 2019.